-If you have received a white-collar crime charge, you need to seek legal representation from a knowledgeable criminal defense attorney at Kibbey | Wagner, promptly.
+If you have received a white collar crime charge, you need to seek legal representation from our knowledgeable criminal defense attorneys at Kibbey | Wagner promptly.
 Send us an email or give us a call so we can go over your legal options.

-There are many different criminal charges that are considered white-collar crimes.
-A few of the most common white-collar crimes include various types of fraud, such as mortgage fraud, wire fraud, bank fraud, insurance fraud, credit card fraud and mail fraud.
-Embezzlement, tax evasion and money laundering are also common white-collar crimes.
+There are many different criminal charges that are considered white collar crimes.
+A few of the most common white collar crimes include various types of fraud, such as mortgage fraud, wire fraud, bank fraud, insurance fraud, credit card fraud and mail fraud.
+Embezzlement, tax evasion and money laundering are also common white collar crimes.

-Could not ask for a better experience through a difficult time.
+“Could not ask for a better experience through a difficult time.
 Kind, caring and thorough.
 Always there for you.
-I highly recommend Kibbey | Wagner – Merry Wagner
+I highly recommend Kibbey | Wagner” – Merry Wagner

-Anyone who has been arrested for committing a white-collar crime should contact a criminal defense lawyer as soon as possible so he or she can begin to protect your rights.
+Anyone who has been arrested for committing a white collar crime should contact a criminal defense lawyer as soon as possible so he or she can begin to protect their rights.
 However, there are times where it’s appropriate to contact an attorney before you are even arrested.

-Will A Lawyer Defend You Against White-Collar Crime Charges In Federal Or State Court?
+Will A Lawyer Defend You Against White Collar Crime Charges In Federal Or State Court?

-Sometimes, state-level investigators will realize that they do not have the resources to investigate a white-collar crime.
+Sometimes, state-level investigators will realize that they do not have the resources to investigate a white collar crime.
 If this occurs, the state officials can ask federal officials to take over the investigation since they have more resources available to handle these complex cases.

 It’s in your best interest to work alongside a criminal defense attorney who has experience defending clients against both state and federal charges.
 In general, it is more challenging to go up against a federal prosecutor as opposed to a state prosecutor, so you will need the right attorney at law by your side.

-Are you in a situation where you have been charged with a crime – specifically white-collar crime?
-The sooner that you get in touch with a criminal defense attorney at our firm, Kibbey | Wagner, to discuss your case, the better the outcome may be.
+Are you in a situation where you have been charged with a crime – specifically white collar crime?
+The sooner you get in touch with our attorneys at Kibbey | Wagner to discuss your case, the better will be the outcome.
 Our attorneys have been representing individuals who have received an accusation of committing crimes for many years.
-In fact, our team of attorneys has over 50 years of combined legal experience.
-We have many other practice areas outside of white-collar crimes, including DUI cases, drug crimes, sex offenses, and domestic violence.
+We have many other practice areas outside of white collar crimes, including DUI cases, drug crimes, sex offenses and domestic violence.

-Call 772-286-0023 or fill out our online form to speak with an attorney in our office so you can schedule your free consultation.
+Call 772-444-7000 or fill out our online form to speak with an attorney in our office so you can schedule your free consultation.